IcaliaLabs/guides/testing/rails.md

 end
 ```

-Reffer to [Factory Girl](https://github.com/thoughtbot/factory_girl) for more details in its use.
+Refer to [Factory Girl](https://github.com/thoughtbot/factory_girl) for more details on its use.

 ## FFaker